Dmum303/CV/README.md

 ## About me

-I am motivated and innovative Full Stack software developer.
+I am motivated and innovative junior full stack software developer.

 I have recently graduated from makers bootcamp, regularly rated as one of the best in the world, where I spent 16 weeks intensively training to be a software developer.
+Makers taught an agile approach to working, test driven design and language agnostic mind frame.
+I am able to learn new concepts/technologies/frameworks quickly and use established software best practices.

 I have 17 previous years work experience in a variety of roles before deciding to change careers.
 My last 10 years working life was providing money advice and debt solutions to clients struggling financially.
-I am excited by the limitless possiblities of tech, it's ubiquity and the solutions it can bring to existing real world problems.
+I am excited by the limitless possibilities of tech, it's ubiquity and the solutions it can bring to existing real world problems.

 ## Tech Stack